nervosnetwork/rfcs/rfcs/0000-vm-syscalls/0000-template.md

 ## Specification

 In CKB we use RISC-V's standard syscall solution: each syscall accepts 6 arguments stored in register `A0` through `A5`.
 Each argument here is of register word size so it can store either regular integers or pointers.
 The syscall number is stored in `A7`.
 After all the arguments and syscall number are set, `ecall` instruction is used to trigger syscall execution, CKB VM then transfers controls from the VM to the actual syscall implementation beneath.
-For example, the following RISC-V assembly would trigger `exit` syscall with a return code of 10:
+For example, the following RISC-V assembly would trigger *Exit* syscall with a return code of 10:

 ```
 li a0, 10